njgeorge000158/Precipitation-Analysis-from-Weather-Stations-using-SQLAlchemy/backups/README.md

-This folder includes backup files for the IPython notebook, oil_energy_sector.ipynb.
+This folder includes backup files for the IPython notebook, climate_analysis.ipynb.

 ----